basho/basho_docs/source/languages/en/riak/ops/building/planning/best-practices.md

 ## Disk Capacity

-Filling up disks is bad, in general you should look to add capacity immediately when either:
+Filling up disks is bad.
+In general, you should look to add capacity immediately when either

- - The disk becomes greater than 80% full.
+- the disk becomes greater than 80% full, or
- - You have less than 10 days capacity remaining at current rates of growth.
+- you have less than 10 days capacity remaining at current rates of growth.

 ## RAID Levels

-Riak provides resilience through its built in redundancy.
+Riak provides resilience through its built-in redundancy.

  - RAID0 can be used to increase the performance at the expense of single node reliability.
  - RAID5/6 can be used to increase the reliability over RAID0 but still higher performance than single disks.